 Explanation of commands

-It’s a best practice to update al the packages to latest before installing anything new.
+It’s a best practice to update all the packages to the latest ones before installing anything new.

 sudo yum update -y

 The above command will install the Apache web server but it will not start it.
 You need to explicitly start the server using the below command

 sudo systemctl start httpd.service

 4. Configure Apache to run on system boot

 It is your web server and you always would like it to auto-start on system boot.
 Isn’t it?